 Commbank, Westpac, ANZ, NAB.
 Those are just four banks and it’s far from a comprehensive list.
-We know it can be overwhelming with so many banks out there all vying for your business - how do you choose which one you should go with?
+We know it can be overwhelming with so many banks out there all vying for your business – how do you choose the right bank for yourself?
 It’s such a big decision and there’s a lot of noise out there.

-In this blog post, we’ll put the banks up against each other to help you decide who to go with for your all-important home loan.
+In this blog post, we’ll put the banks up against each other to help you decide which is the right bank for your all-important home loan.

 Bank of Queensland